Synaptic149/Synaptic149/README.md

 ### Hi there 👋

-I'm INTP-T, I play the oboe, and my pronouns are he/him.
+I'm ISTP-T, I play the oboe, and my pronouns are he/him.

 Windows 10, 32 GB RAM, i7-10700F, RTX 2060